3 standout Pixel 6 features that I can't wait to use

-Google's new smartphones, the Pixel 6 and Pixel 6 Pro, made their first official debut earlier this month just a few weeks before the tech giant unveiled the Pixel 5A.
-We still have a lot to learn about the upcoming Pixel 6, but Google promises exciting features stemming from a brand-new camera system and Google's in-house developed Tensor system-on-a-chip.
+Google officially took the curtain off its latest phones, the Pixel 6 and Pixel 6 Pro, just a few weeks before the tech giant unveiled the Pixel 5A.
+It wasn't a detailed launch and we still have plenty to learn about the Pixel 6, but Google promises exciting features stemming from a brand-new camera system and its own in-house developed Tensor system-on-a-chip.
 I, for one, am already excited about what Google's 2021 phone lineup can offer.

 Here are the main reasons why I'm keen to get my hands on Google's new phone -- and why you should be, too.